-Equality Objectives 2022 - 25 Objectives Intent Responsible Activities / training implications / resources / costs / time Implementation Success criteria / monitoring / evaluation Impact 1.
+Equality Objectives 2022 - 25

+Objectives Responsible Activities / training implications / resources / costs / time Success criteria / monitoring / evaluation Intent Implementation Impact 1.
 To monitor the achievement of groups including disadvantaged, gender, pupils and SEND groups and ensure additional support is in place to narrow any identified gaps.
-DJ Include this objective on the school improvement plan Plan actions to support the progress and attainment of particular groups of pupils Progress towards this will be monitored regularly by the SLT Achievement of groups will be in line with other pupils in the school 2.
-Ensuring the school's core values of 'Be your best self' and 'Learning together in faith and Joy' are at the heart of our activities and that the curriculum reflects our inclusive ethos which recognises diversity as a strength of the school DJ Governors / staff / children / families biennial core vison and values visioning activity - Subject Leaders ensure that the core values are embedded in curriculum policies and development plans PSHE curriculum supports further development of an inclusive school Promote pupils understanding of identity, diversity community and equality Develop a culturally inclusive curriculum which celebrates equality and diversity Integrate Modern British Values activities and School Linking Network activities into thematic cycle Developing a multi-cultural curriculum / environment Policies and action plans reviewed annually and will reflect core values.
+DJ Include this objective on the school improvement plan Plan actions to support the progress and attainment of particular groups of pupils Progress towards this will be monitored regularly by the SLT Progress and attainment of groups will be in line with other pupils in the school.
+2. Ensuring the school's core values of 'Be your best self' and 'Learning together in faith and Joy' are at the heart of our activities and that the curriculum reflects our inclusive ethos which recognises diversity as a strength of the school DJ Governors / staff / children / families biennial core vison and values visioning activity - Subject Leaders ensure that the core values are embedded in curriculum policies and development plans PSHE curriculum supports further development of an inclusive school Promote pupils understanding of identity, diversity community and equality Develop a culturally inclusive curriculum which celebrates equality and diversity Integrate Modern British Values activities and School Linking Network activities into thematic cycle Developing a multi-cultural curriculum / environment Policies and action plans reviewed annually and will reflect core values.
 Monitoring will show that implementation of subject intent reflects mission to embed core values.
-The curriculum is culturally inclusive 3.
-Develop an effective mental health and wellbeing strategy so that pupils are resilient and to support good mental health and wellbeing for all DJ / KG Staff training Developing a children's questionnaire Mental Health Awareness Day activities School EHWB strategy https://www.gov.uk/government/publications/mental- There is a consistent approach to mental health and this is reflected in practice.
+The curriculum is culturally inclusive Collective worship and spirituality a key part of school development plan 2023/24 Send Audit feedback captures progress in this area, January 2024: Thurgoland Primary school is a purposeful, engaging and happy place